 Limits and quotas protect the Google infrastructure from an automated process that uses the Groups Settings API in an inappropriate way.
 Excessive requests from an API might result from a harmless typo, or may result from an inefficiently designed system that makes needless API calls.
-Regardless of the cause, blocking traffic from a specific source once it reaches a certain level is necessary for the overall health of the Google Apps system.
+Regardless of the cause, blocking traffic from a specific source once it reaches a certain level is necessary for the overall health of the G Suite system.
 It ensures that one developer's actions cannot negatively impact the larger community.

 In the unlikely event that your API request fails, you'll receive an HTTP status code response.
 A status code of 403 has error information about incorrect input, and an HTTP status code of 503 has error information indicating which API quotas have been exceeded.
 These responses allow your custom application to detect these errors and take appropriate action.

 If your requests need to be completed in a fixed period of time, send your requests in parallel or use multiple threads in your Java or C# application.
 For example, break your requests by month or another time period.
 In the case of threads, try starting with 10 threads, one thread per request.
 Note, the thread recommendation has tradeoffs and is not useful for all API situations.
 If the number of requests gets too high, quota errors will occur.